guilherme-dsantos/Java-CauchyReedSolomon/README.md

 ## Performance Considerations

-- Best suited for block sizes under 16MB
+- Best suited for small block sizes
 - Performance scales linearly with block size
 - The implementation is optimized for Java without native dependencies
 - For very large datasets, consider using smaller block sizes and more blocks